usdaud/algotradinglib.github.io/en/pedia/m/market_portfolio.md

 ## Sharpe Ratio

-A key performance measure using the market portfolio is the Sharpe Ratio, which assesses excess return per unit of risk.
+A key performance measure using the market portfolio is the [Sharpe Ratio](../s/sharpe_ratio.md), which assesses excess return per unit of risk.
 For the market portfolio:

-\[ \text{Sharpe Ratio} = \frac{E(R_m) - R_f}{\sigma_m} \]
+\[ \text{[Sharpe Ratio](../s/sharpe_ratio.md)} = \frac{E(R_m) - R_f}{\sigma_m} \]

 ## Market Portfolio in Asset Pricing

-Asset pricing models utilize the market portfolio to determine the appropriate expected returns on risky securities.
+[Asset pricing models](../a/asset_pricing_models.md) utilize the market portfolio to determine the appropriate expected returns on risky securities.
 It's a cornerstone in:

 1. **Security Market Line (SML)**: Represents the relationship between the risk (beta) and expected return of the assets.
-2. **Arbitrage Pricing Theory (APT)**: Uses multiple factors including the market portfolio to explain returns.
+2. **[Arbitrage](../a/arbitrage.md) Pricing Theory (APT)**: Uses multiple factors including the market portfolio to explain returns.

 ## Limitations

 Despite its theoretical importance, the market portfolio faces several practical challenges:
 1. **Uniqueness and Definition**: Difficulties in accurately quantifying and accessing all available global assets.
-2. **Assumption Dependencies**: Relies on the assumption of market efficiency, which may not always hold true.
+2. **Assumption Dependencies**: Relies on the assumption of [market efficiency](../m/market_efficiency.md), which may not always hold true.

 ## Conclusion

-The market portfolio remains a vital theoretical construct in finance, offering insights into diversification, risk management, and asset pricing.
+The market portfolio remains a vital theoretical construct in finance, offering insights into diversification, [risk management](../r/risk_management.md), and asset pricing.
 While its real-world exactitude is unattainable, proxies and models derived from its principles continue to guide investors and academia in understanding market dynamics and investment strategies.